-All of a sudden there is a Kivalliq to Baffin connector project and a terrestrial-subsea fibre connecting Coral Harbour, Kinngait, Kimmirut, and Iqaluit, with a connection to Salluit, Quebec.
-I was wondering if they can connect, no pun intended, the statement of earlier today with the status of this capital carryover.
+All of a sudden there is a Kivalliq to Baffin connector project terrestrial-subsea fibre connecting Coral Harbour, Kinngait, Kimmirut, and Iqaluit, with a connection to Salluit, Quebec.
+I was wondering if they can connect, no pun intended or pun intended, the statement of earlier today with the status of this capital carryover.
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
 The announcement today is not a part of this funding, Mr. Chairman.
 That is different funding.
-This carryover funding is not a part of that, Mr. Chairman.
-Thank you.
+This carryover funding is not a part of that.
+Mr. Chairman, thank you.